prettier/prettier-vscode/README.md

 ### Prettier Settings

 All prettier options can be configured directly in this extension.
 These settings are used as a fallback when no configuration file is present in your project, see the [configuration](#configuration) section of this document for more details.
+If left unchanged, the prettier default will be used.
 For reference on the options see the [prettier documentation](https://prettier.io/docs/en/options.html).

-> The default values of these configurations are always to their Prettier 2.0 defaults.
-In order to use defaults from earlier versions of prettier you must set them manually using your VS Code settings or local project configurations.

 ```
 prettier.arrowParens